drio/drio.go/readme.md

 ## What's this?

-These are common routines and other pieces of [golang](http://golang.org/) software that I commonly use.
+These are [golang](http://golang.org/) packages that capture code that I repeatedly use.